Top Model (Polish TV series): Differences from America's Next Top Model

 In contrast to America's Next Top Model, in which each cycle begins with preliminary rounds that span one or two episodes and around 30 pre-selected semi-finalists, Top Model begins with several rounds of open auditions held in cities across Poland, followed by a "bootcamp" which concludes with the selection of the final cast of 13 to 16, with the casting process spanning three or four episodes.
 In Cycle 13 and 14, the "bootcamp" was removed; instead 20 people were qualified to Top Model House, from which the final fourteen was chosen.
+In Cycle 15 open castings were introduced, after which the 30 selected people were divided into two Top Model Houses.
 In Cycles 8 to 13, the judges gave one contestant from the auditions a Golden Ticket, which granted an immediate access to the final cast.
 In Cycles 9 to 12 there was also a Silver Ticket for the one person selected from online auditions which advanced to the "bootcamp".

 Contestants are sometimes split into pairs for photo shoots, and the better-performing contestant from each pair is determined during the evaluation panel and granted immunity.
 Each cycle concludes with a live broadcast in which the final three or four contestants compete in front of a live audience, and a televote decides the winner of the competition.